presnick/ProgramsInformationPeople/_sources/Assignments/ps5.rst

      print "The variable abc has not been defined"

-6. Here's another bit of code that generates an error.
+5. Here's another bit of code that generates an error.
 Think about what's going on with the code below that causes a problem.
 Write a comment explaining why an error occurs.
-Then fix the 4th line of code so that it does not generate an error.
+Then fix line 5 so that it does not generate an error.

-.. activecode:: ps_5_6
+.. activecode:: ps_5_5

     def change_amounts(yp):
 	   n = yp - 4